ajyong/CMPUT404-assignment-webserver/README.md

 Make a simple webserver.

+NOTE: Firefox screenshots are included under the screenshots/ folder.

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle and Aaron Yong.

 server.py contains contributions from: